amrutha0403/PhishShield/README.md

-# ShieldURL: Detecting Phishing in Real-Time
+# ShieldURL: Detecting Phishing URLs

 ShieldURL is an AI-driven phishing detection system designed to identify and prevent phishing attacks by analyzing website URLs.
 The system employs two distinct machine learning models: a feature-based model that extracts and evaluates URL characteristics and a text-based model that analyzes textual content within URLs.